Rottweiler

 Ch.Coultrains Nyte Ryder

-Photo courtesy of Coultrain Rottweilers
+Photo credit: Coultrain Rottweilers

 A Brief History of the Rottweiler Breed: